Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 02: Two Pointers.md

 pairWithTargetSum([1, 2, 3, 4, 6], 6)//[1,3]
 pairWithTargetSum([2, 5, 9, 11], 11)//[0,2]
 ````
-- The time complexity of the above algorithm will be `O(N)`, where `‘N’` is the total number of elements in the given array.
+- The time complexity of the above algorithm will be `O(N)`, where `N` is the total number of elements in the given array.
 - The algorithm runs in constant space `O(1)`.

 ### ❗ Hash Table Solution

 Instead of using a two-pointer or a binary search approach, we can utilize a <b>HashTable</b> to search for the required pair.
 We can iterate through the array one number at a time.
-Let’s say during our iteration we are at number `‘X’`, so we need to find `‘Y’` such that `“X + Y == Target”`.
+Let’s say during our iteration we are at number `X`, so we need to find `Y` such that `“X + Y == Target”`.
 We will do two things here:
-1. Search for `‘Y’` (which is equivalent to `“Target - X”`) in the HashTable.
+1. Search for `Y` (which is equivalent to `“Target - X”`) in the HashTable.
 If it is there, we have found the required pair.
 2. Otherwise, insert `“X”` in the HashTable, so that we can search it for the later numbers.
 ````js
 function pair_with_targetsum(nums, target) {